next-multilingual/next-multilingual/README.md

 ### Dynamic Routes

 [Dynamic routes](https://nextjs.org/docs/routing/dynamic-routes) are very common and supported out of the box by Next.js.
 For simplicity, `next-multilingual` currently only supports [path matching](https://nextjs.org/docs/api-reference/next.config.js/rewrites#path-matching) which is also the most common dynamic route use case.
-To make dynamic routes work with `next-multilingual` all that you need to do is to use pass the `href` property as a `UrlObject` instead of a `string`.
+To make dynamic routes work with `next-multilingual` all that you need to do is to use the `href` property as a `UrlObject` instead of a `string`.
 Just like any other links, we want to pass the non-localized path used by the Next.js' router (`pathname`).
-For dynamic routes, the router uses the bracket syntax (e.g. `[page]`) to identify parameters.
+For dynamic routes, the router uses the bracket syntax (e.g., `[page]`) to identify parameters.
 For example, if you want to create a `<Link>` for for `/test/[id]` you will need to do the following:

 ```tsx
 <Link href={{ pathname: '/test/[id]', query: { id: '123' } }} />